microsoft/winget-pkgs/doc/Authoring.md

 3. The `DisplayVersion` the installer writes to the registry is inherently un-ordered or cannot be sorted properly by WinGet

     There are many ways that publishers choose to version their software.
 This leads to some cases where the way WinGet sorts versions will not work properly.
-Some examples include packages that only use commit hashses for their releases, packages which prefix the version number with a string, or packages using date versioning of DD-MM-YYYY.
+Some examples include packages that only use commit hashes for their releases, packages which prefix the version number with a string, or packages using date versioning of DD-MM-YYYY.

 	When this happens, `PackageVersion` should be set to something which is sortable by WinGet and `DisplayVersion` should be set to the value the installer writes to the registry.
 For more information, see the section on [Version Sorting in WinGet](/doc/Authoring.md#version-sorting-in-winget)